AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 31: Minimize compilation dependencies between files

-- The general idea behind minimizing compilation dependencies is to depend on declarations instead of definitions.
+- The general idea behind minimizing compilation dependencies is to depend on declarations instead of definitions (except standard libraries).
-  Two approaches based on this idea are Handle classes and Interface classes.
+  Two approaches based on this idea are Handle classes (pimpl idiom) and Interface classes (abstract base class).
 - Library header files should exist in full and declaration-only forms.
-  This applies regardless of whether templates are involved.
+  This applies regardless of whether templates are involved (Some environment allows template to be implemented separately).

 A C++ class definition specifies not only a class interface but also a fair number of implementation details.